-2023 2022
+2024 2023

-Cash and cash equivalents - unrestricted \$ 29,853,171 \$ 35,491,479
+Cash and cash equivalents - unrestricted \$ 61,556,192 \$ 29,853,171

-Cash and cash equivalents - restricted 15,529,528 18,450,675
+Cash and cash equivalents - restricted 11,068,297 15,529,528

-Short-term investments 12,699,930 9,849,029
+Short-term investments 18,387,163 12,699,930

-Long-term investments 88,431,782 85,147,106
+Long-term investments 66,881,856 88,431,782

-Total \$ 146,514,411 \$ 148,938,289
+Total \$ 157,893,508 \$ 146,514,411

 State law limits investments in government and municipal bonds and top-rated commercial paper as recognized by national rating organizations.
 The College has no investment policy that would further limit its investment choices.
-As of June 30, 2023, the College's repurchase agreement is invested in government agencies that are all rated Aaa, AA+ and AAA by Moody's Investors Services, Standard & Poor's and Fitch's ratings, respectively.
+As of June 30, 2024, the College's repurchase agreement is invested in government agencies that are all rated Aaa, AA+ and AAA by Moody's Investors Services, Standard & Poor's and Fitch's ratings, respectively.
 The District's and Building Corporation's investments in money market mutual funds are invested in Treasury Obligations which are rated Aaa, AA+ and AAA by Moody's Investors Services, Standard & Poor's and Fitch's ratings, respectively.
-All other investments held by the District and the Building Corporation are rated Aaa, AA+ and AAA by Moody's Investors Service, Standard & Poor's and Fitch's ratings, respectively.
-All other investments held by the District and the Building Corporation are rated Aaa, AA+ and AAA by Moody's Investors Service, Standard & Poor's and Fitch's ratings, respectively.
+All other investments held by the District and the Building Corporation are rated Aaa, AA+ and AAA by Moody's Investors Services, Standard & Poor's and Fitch's ratings, respectively.

 The College places no limit on the amount the College may invest in any one issuer.
-In fiscal year 2023, more than 5 percent of the College's investments were invested in government agencies.
-These investments were 62 percent of total investments.
+In fiscal year 2024, more than 5% of the College's investments were invested in government agencies.
+These investments were 75% of total investments.

-The College's deposit and investment balances were not exposed to custodial credit risk as of June 30, 2023 and 2022.
+The College's deposit and investment balances were not exposed to custodial credit risk as of June 30, 2024 and 2023.